KritBlade/MVU_Game_Maker/README.md

 - Supports **RPG / Fantasy Adventure** and **Slice of Life / Dating Simulation** character cards.
 - Designed for **advanced users who want full control over systems and UI**.
-- In order to pull off such a complex system, **you need a pretty smart AI model**.
-My testing platform is on Gemini 3 Flash.
-Gemini 3 Pro, Claude Sonnet, and Claude Opus all work well.
-GLM 5.0 should also work.
 - Slice of Life genre is more sensitive to model quality than RPG — the trait-driven personality system and D20 social check enforcement need a model that can resist the urge to "soften" failures.

 ---